themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 * [Endo Warriors](https://endowarriorssupport.com/?fbclid=IwAR1nFdWZH5vaHeyUgLpbqAnUPFLmuMnvetnvcpa5VOnC3zwbFvWmGkyzV6Q) is an organization created by endometriosis patients to provide personalized support patient to patient as well as up to date information on treatment options and care.
 They also have a [Facebook support group](https://www.facebook.com/endowarriorssupport/).
 * [Endometriosis Nutrition and Holistic Support](https://www.facebook.com/groups/EndometriosisNutritionandHolisticsupportGroup/) provides nutritional advice, holistic support, and a community of fellow endo patients
 * [Rebellious Endometriosis Sisters](https://www.facebook.com/groups/endoempowered/) is the support group for Melissa Turner's Endo Empowered members
+* [Ask Me About My Uterus](https://medium.com/ask-me-about-my-uterus) is Abby Norman's site which has informative articles and personal stories written by herself and fellow endo patients.